open-cluster-management/search-chart/stable/ibm-search-prod/README.md

 ## Resources Required

-For more information about system requirements for IBM Cloud Private, see [System requirements](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.2.1/supported_system_config/system_reqs.html).

- For IBM Multicloud Manager Search, you need at least the following values:
+For IBM Multicloud Manager Search, minimum resource requirements in the cluster is as follows:
-    CPU: 1 cores
+    CPU: 1 core
     Memory: 2 GB

 ## Installing the Chart